Ontropix/whowhat/README.md

 - PushSharp for push notification

 The server has been hosted in Azure - 2 server instances, 1 MongoDB virtual machine, 1 Azure Redis Cache.
-Redis was used as session storage as well as contained current users' score
+Redis was used as session storage as well as contained users' score